yasirbhutta/yasirbhutta.github.io/html-css/posts/class-generic-selectors.md

 description: Learn the difference between class selectors and generic class selectors in CSS.
 Explore practical examples to understand how to style specific elements and multiple elements effectively..
 ---

-# Difference Between a Class Selector and a Generic Class Selector in CSS:
+# Difference Between a Class Selector and a Generic Class Selector in CSS

 1. **Class Selector**:
    - Targets elements with a specific class name.